Backup tools

 Features:

-- Authentication of the client is performed before it can take
+- Authentication of the client is performed before it can take over control

 - Access restriction for the streamer device -> security